Standard #: LAFS.5.RI.3.8 (Archived Standard)

 You Be the Judge

-This model eliciting activity teaches students a common version of the scientific method by making them the judges of a science fair.
+In this model eliciting activity (MEA), students will learn a common version of the scientific method by making them the judges of a science fair.
 In order to judge the science fair projects they have to evaluate the importance of each step of the scientific method and assign a value to it.

 What It's Made Of: A Solute to Mixture or Solution